 Certain assets are not allowed as admitted assets under SAP.
 Generally, these are assets with economic value, but which cannot be readily used to pay policyholder obligations.
-New York Life had a net increase in nonadmitted assets during 2019 that resulted in a decrease to surplus of \$169 million during the three months ended March 31, 2019.
+New York Life had a net decrease in nonadmitted assets that resulted in an increase to surplus of \$105 million during the three months ended March 31, 2020, primarily due to the \$65 million change in unrealized losses from nonadmitted wholly owned subsidiaries.
+The investment in the subsidiary is non-admitted because the subsidiary's financial statements are not audited on a US GAAP basis.
+New York Life has determined the cost of obtaining an admissible annual audit is not worth the benefit of being able to admit the asset in surplus.